-ART 1.
+PART 1.
 IRA OWNER PART 2.
-IRA CUSTODIAN To be completed by the IRA cust Name (First/MI/Last) Address Line 1 Address Line 2 s Line 1 ty/State/ZIP Social Security Number ate/ZIP Date of Birth Phone Phone.
-Organization Number Email Address - Account Number $\square$ This is an amendment to $\square$ • Security Code This IBA contains only simplified amployee pension (SED) plan assets PART 3.
-CONTRIBUTION INFORMATION Contribution Amount Contribution Date CONTRIBUTION TYPE (Select one) Regular (Includes catch-up contributions) Contribution for Tax Year Rollover (Distribution from an IRA or eligible empl By selecting this transaction, I irrevocably designate • , nto this Traditional IRA) ☐ Transfer (Direct movement of assets from a Tradit. ☐ Recharacterization (A nontaxable movement of a limit By selecting this transaction, I irrevocably designate • SEP Contribution (Contribution made under a SEP h the contribution is made e) IF YOU ARE REQUIRED TO TAKE A REQUIRED M E FOLLOWING, IF APPL ICABLE (Checking any of the following will require adjusting yo ☐ This is a rollover or transfer of assets removed last $\square$ This is a transfer from my deceased spouse's Traditi • • The value of my portion of my deceased spouse's IF RA on December 31 of last year · PART 4.
-INVESTMENT AND DEPOSIT INFO ORMATION INVESTMENT INFORMATION (Complete this section on as applicable.)
-Investment Description Quantity or Amount Investment Number Term or Maturity Date Interest Rate
+IRA CUSTODIAN

+To be completed by the IRA cust

+Name (First/MI/Last)

+Address Line 1 Name

+Address Line 2

+City/State/ZIP

+Social Security Number

+Date of Birth Phone Organization Number

+Email Address

+Account Number \square This is an amendment to $\mathfrak c$ 3

+Security Code ☐ This IRA contains only sim plified employee pension (SE P) plan assets.

+PART 3.
+CONTRIBUTION INFORMATION

+Contribution Amount Contribution Date

+CONTRIBUTION TYPE (Select one)

+Regular (Includes catch-up contributions)

+Contribution for Tax Year

+Rollover (Distribution from an IRA or eligible employ By selecting this transaction, I irrevocably designate • . nto this Traditional IRA)

+☐ Transfer (Direct movement of assets from a Traditio

+☐ Recharacterization (A nontaxable movement of a Ro

+By selecting this transaction, I irrevocably designate

+☐ SEP Contribution (Contribution made under a SEP p h the contribution is made o)

+, -,

+IF YOU ARE REQUIRED TO TAKE A REQUIRED MIN (Checking any of the following will require adjusting you E FOLLOWING, IF APPL ICABLE

+☐ This is a transfer fram my deceased spayer's Traditio v voor ofter dooth

+☐ This is a transfer from my deceased spouse's Traditio

+The value of my portion of my deceased spouse's IRA a on December 31 of last year ·

+PART 4.
+INVESTMENT AND DEPOSIT INFO RMATION

+INVESTMENT INFORMATION (Complete this section n as applicable.)

+Investment Description Quantity or Amount Investment Number Term or Maturity Date Interest Rat

 DEPOSIT METHOD

-☐ Cash or Check (If the contribution type is transfer, the check must be from a finar ncial organization made po ayable to the custodian fo r this IRA.)
+\square Cash or Check (If the contribution type is transfer, the he check must be from a finan cial organization made po ayable to the custodian fo r this IRA.)

-☐ Internal Account , , - ' •
+Internal Account

-Type (e.
-Type (e.g., checking, savings, IRA)
+Account Number Type (e. g., checking, savings, IRA)

-External Account (e.g., EFT, ACH, wire) (Additional
+External Account (e.g., EFT, ACH, wire) (Additional d

-Name of Organization Sending the Assets Routing Nu
+Name of Organization Sending the Assets mber (Optional)

-Account Number
+Account Number Type (e. - g., checking, savings, IRA)

-Deposit Taken by
+Donosit Tokon by